Shooting The Sound of Music film - Robert Wise © akg images / Erich Lessing

 How the story of the Trapp Family came to the theatre screens in The Sound of Music

-The film "The Sound of Music" tells the story of the Trapp family, who lived in Salzburg, but had to flea from the Nazis to the USA before World War II.
+The film "The Sound of Music" tells the story of the Trapp family, who lived in Salzburg, but had to flee from the Nazis to the USA before World War II.
 When the movie hit cinemas in 1965, it was a blockbuster from the beginning and won five Academy Awards after being nominated in ten categories.
 For millions of people from all over the world the film is an intriguing combination of a moving story, musical elements and scenes set in the breath-taking landscapes of Salzburg.
 Even today, the movie is one of the three most successful productions of all time and ever popular among fans.

 For millions of people from all over the world the film is an intriguing combination of a moving story, musical elements and scenes set in the breath-taking landscapes of Salzburg